Combo guard

 This is in contrast to "true" (or "pure") point guards such as Magic Johnson, John Stockton, Isiah Thomas, Steve Nash, Jason Kidd, Chris Paul, Rajon Rondo, John Wall, Kevin Johnson, and Ricky Rubio.
 These players exhibit a pass-first mentality, value assists and steals over points, and embrace the responsibility of playmaker rather than finisher.
 They conform to the perception that a point guard's duties are to direct the offense, distribute the ball, create scoring opportunities for others, and attempt the shot only if there are no open teammates to be found.

-Some players, for example James Harden, Devin Booker, Manu Ginóbili, Tyreke Evans, Shaun Livingston, Jordan Clarkson, Jamal Crawford, Greivis Vasquez, and Rodney Stuckey, have the requisite size for a shooting guard (6' 5" or taller), but due to their above-average ball-handling and playmaking ability, are used as combo guards or even as swingmen.
+Some players, for example James Harden, Devin Booker, Manu Ginóbili, Tyreke Evans, Shaun Livingston, Jordan Clarkson, have the requisite size for a shooting guard (6' 5" or taller), but due to their at least above-average ball-handling and playmaking ability, are used as combo guards or even as swingmen.

 In the Euroleague, the most notable examples are Vassilis Spanoulis, who has led his team to 3 Euroleague championships, and Sergio Llull, who has led Real Madrid to win 2 Euroleagues and nearly joined Houston Rockets on 2015 before signing renewal with his lifelong team.
 Other examples include American-born Macedonian player, Lester "Bo" McCalebb.